j7-dev/wp-react-plugin/README.md

    # To build production assets:
    npm run build
    ```
-1. Visit your site's homepage and see the rendered application on the footer.
+1. Visit your site's homepage and see the rendered application on the footer 🚀

 Visit [Vite for WP](https://github.com/kucrut/vite-for-wp) project page for documentation.